MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 > If you previously used the **Update/PhoneUpdateRestrictions** policy in previous versions of Windows, it has been deprecated.
 Please use this policy instead.

 Allows the IT admin to restrict the updates that are installed on a device to only those on an update approval list.
-It enables IT to accept the End User License Agreement (EULA) associated with the approved update on behalf of the end-user.
+It enables IT to accept the End User License Agreement (EULA) associated with the approved update on behalf of the end user.
 EULAs are approved once an update is approved.

 Supported operations are Get and Replace.